Shining a Spotlight on Men’s Mental Health

 It's ok to not be ok

 The American Foundation for Suicide Prevention reports that men die from suicide at a significantly higher rate than women.
-Why then is Men’s Mental Health often put on the back burner?
+Why is Men’s Mental Health often put on the back burner?
 Good question.
 With June being Men’s Mental Health Awareness Month, it gives us an opportunity to shed some light on this important topic.

 Why do Men die more from Suicide?